Marc-Aurèle Fortin (1888 - 1970)

 Signed lower left, titled on verso

 The painter Marc-Aurèle Fortin begins the 1930s with a new breath.
-Recognized by the critics for the magnificence of the trees in his works of the early 1920s, Fortin showed his interest in urban activity by walking the streets of Montreal.
+Recognized by the critics for the magnificence of the trees in his works of the early 1920s, Fortin showed his interest in urban activity by walking the streets of Montréal.
 Quickly, the painter focused on Hochelaga, a part of the city in full change or industrialization which encroaches on the last fields still present in the city.
-Settling on top of a promontory, the artist made several watercolors of this unusual landscape.
-Although he preferred watercolor for this theme, Fortin created some brightly colored oils.
+Settling on top of a promontory, the artist made several watercolours of this unusual landscape.
+Although he preferred watercolour for this theme, Fortin created some brightly coloured oils.

 It is also thanks to one of his landscapes of Hochelaga that Fortin gets the museum recognition.
 The National Gallery of Canada selects one of its Hochelaga landscapes in 1930 and purchases it the following year.
 Hochelaga's views allow Marc-Aurèle Fortin to gain recognition in the rest of Canada and abroad.

 Purchase and sale of paintings by painter Marc-Aurèle Fortin.
 Contact us at one of our galleries to buy or sell works of art by Marc-Aurèle Fortin.